Welcome to Newcastle Orienteering Club

 At an individual event a competitor’s IZ score is the number of points scored before a control outside the InZone is visited.
 However, if all controls in the InZone have been visited then subsequent controls visited outside the InZone will be contribute to the IZ score.

 The series IZ is determined by summing the competitor’s ten best results over the season.
-In calculating the series IZ score, the IZ results from each event are normalised, (via a formula similar to that used for the GC Award).
+In calculating the series IZ score, the IZ results from each event are normalised, (via a formula similar to that used for the GC Competition).

 Anyone can come and have a go at Street-O.